Putting AP with WE Service to work in your classroom

 - Investigate and Learn: Undertake a student-led investigation of a topic at local and global levels and evaluate existing programs that take action on the topic, making clear connections to the AP® course topic.

 - Action Plan: Develop an achievable plan to carry out one global and one local action in the form of direct service, indirect service or advocacy, which includes clear tasks, responsibilities, resources needed, and a timeline.

 - Take Action: Participate in a project that has local and global significance, involving direct service, indirect service, and/or advocacy.

-- Report and Celebrate: Create a portfolio that showcases the service learning project and participates in a commemorative activity by explaining, either in writing or in an oral presentation, the impact of the project and its significance.
+- Report and Celebrate: Create a portfolio that showcases the service learning project and participates in an activity such as an assembly, open house, showcase, poster presentation, class presentation etc.

-- Record: Maintain a log of activities related to the project that includes at least 20 verified out-of-class hours.
+- Record: Maintain a log of activities related to the project that includes a recommended 20 in- and out-of-class hours.